blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 I'm referencing the idea from the series Star Trek.

-But there
+But there is major difference between my philosophy and Marx's:
 Marx said that the labour relationships and means of production form the base of the society, while religion forms the superstructure.

 However, in my philosophy, feelings form the base of the society.
 From feelings, we create language.
 And from language, we build a civilization.
 And to set order to the civilization, we build religion.
+(Feelings -> Language -> Civilization -> Religion).

+Proto-Indo-European -> Indo-Iranian (Aryan) -> Avestan Gathas (Persia), Sanskrit Vedas (India) Proto-Indo-European -> Proto-Greek e.g.
+Proto-Indo-European -> Proto-Italic -> Roman e.g. Jove Pater

-Examples in China: Obey The Law (Legalism), Philosophy (They way of Confucius), The Tao Other Examples: Law (Codex Hammurabi), Law of Religion (Halakha, Shari'ah, Sanatan (aharma), Swiss Civil Code I don't know much about how laws are made in democracies.
+Examples in China: Obey The Law (Legalism), Philosophy (They way of Confucius), The Tao Other Examples: Law (Codex Hammurabi), Law of Religion (Halakha, Shari'ah, Sanatan Dharma), Swiss Civil Code I don't know much about how laws are made in democracies.
+I hear that India follows Sanatan Dharma.
+However, it is not my religion, so I do not know much about it.